 - Listing ACORN transactions and viewing their Personal and Final Examination Timetable; and

-In addition, the Ministry of Advanced Education and Skills Development has asked that we notify you of the following: the University of Toronto is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister under s.
-15 of the Ministry of Colleges and Universities Act, R.S.O., 1990, as amended.
+In addition, the Ontario Ministry of Colleges and Universities has asked that we notify you of the following: the University of Toronto is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister under s.
+15 of the Ministry of Training, Colleges and Universities Act (1990, last amended 2020).
 The Ministry collects this data for purposes such as planning, allocating and administering public funding to colleges, universities and other post-secondary educational and training institutions, and to conduct research and analysis, including longitudinal studies, and statistical activities conducted by, or on behalf of, the Ministry for purposes that relate to post-secondary education and training.
 Further information on how the Minister uses this personal information is available on the Ministry's website.

-At all times your personal information will be protected in accordance with the Freedom of Information and Protection of Privacy Act.
-If you have questions, please refer to http://www.fippa.utoronto.ca or contact the University Freedom of Information and Protection of Privacy Coordinator at 416-946-7303, McMurrich Building, Room 104, 12 Queen’s Park Crescent West, Toronto, ON, M5S 1A8.
-An expanded version of this Notice can be found at http://www.fippa.utoronto.ca.
+At all times your personal information will be protected in accordance with the Freedom of Information and Protection of Privacy Act (1990, last amended 2020).
+If you have questions, please refer to the UTSC FIPPA website or contact the University FIPP Coordinator at 416-946-7303, McMurrich Building, Room 104, 12 Queen’s Park Crescent West, Toronto, ON, M5S 1A8.
+You can also view an expanded version of this Notice.

-University correspondence with students is governed by the Policy on Official Correspondence with Students.
+University correspondence with students is governed by the Policy on Official Correspondence with Students (2006).

-The postal mail system and email are the most common means by which the University corresponds with students.
+The University may use the postal mail system and email to correspond with students.
 Email is the primary method of communicating with students regarding registration, student accounts, and other important or time-critical business.
-All U of T students are provided with an official University UTmail+ email address (@mail.utoronto.ca), and are expected to use it while conducting official univeristy related correspondence.
-Setting up this official account is mandatory for all University of Toronto students: instructions are available at http://iits.utsc.utoronto.ca.
+All University of Toronto students are provided with an official University UTmail+ email address (@mail.utoronto.ca) and are expected to use it while conducting official University-related correspondence.
+Setting up this official account is mandatory for all University of Toronto students.
+For help with this, you can view the instructions for setting up your University of Toronto account.
 Students are expected to monitor and retrieve their official correspondence on a frequent and consistent basis.

 In addition, students are responsible for maintaining current and valid contact information in ACORN.
 Neglecting to report changes in contact information in a timely manner will not be considered an acceptable reason for failing to act on official correspondence.